-You may create an animated image but I’d recommend you create a small animated video of your packed products.
-You can use this video on your website and definitely on your social platforms.
+You may create an animated image, but I recommend you begin a small video of your packed products.
+You can use this video on your website and social platforms.
 Check out the animated video Pringles made above.

-Since I’ve pretty much explained what you can do to capture amazing and professional packshot photography shots, also follow these 3 major tips and techniques to capture exceptional shots.
+Since I’ve explained what you could do to capture unique and professional packshot photography shots, follow these three major tips and methods to capture exceptional images.

 1. Keep your product clean

 Such imperfections can make your product unwanted and unprofessional.
-You have a reputation to build and product images can make or break it.
+You have a reputation for building; product images can make or break it.
 Thus, keep your product clean, attractive, and professional.